 - 13.7.
-Within the setback area adjacent to Prairie Schooner Estates, pathway connections shall be provided connecting business development with the residential community to provide recreational opportunities for residents within the area.
-Public access to pathways shall be secured and maintained through public access easements, restrictive covenants and/or other instruments. - 13.8.
-Uses within the setback area in a Business-Residential Interface area may include: - landscaping, berms, landscaped stormwater ponds, natural wetlands, trails, and linear parks; and - surface parking where the parking is hidden from view by berms and / or landscaping. - 13.9.
+Uses within the setback area in a Business-Residential Interface area may include: - a) landscaping, berms, landscaped stormwater ponds, natural wetlands, trails, and linear parks; and - b) surface parking where the parking is hidden from view by berms and / or landscaping. - 13.8.
 High quality landscaping should be emphasized in the setback area.
 A landscape plan shall be prepared for the setback area as part of a local plan that addresses the County's Land Use Bylaw, and Appendix B guidelines.
-The landscape plan should: - demonstrate berm plantings including mature coniferous trees (minimum 4.60 m (15.00 ft.) with a maximum spacing of 2.50 m (8.00 ft.), with preference for plantings adjacent to the residential interface; and,
+The landscape plan should: - demonstrate berm plantings including mature coniferous trees (minimum 4.60 m (15.00 ft.) with a maximum spacing of 2.50 m (8.00 ft.), with preference for plantings adjacent to the residential interface; and, - Mass plantings and landscaped -/ or berms are required to minimize the visual impact of the commercial / industrial uses buildings within an interface area.
+These plantings and /-or-berms: - should shall incorporate natural contours and variations in height, in order to achieve a natural landscaped appearance;